Stress Urinary Incontinence: Having Pubovaginal Sling Surgery

 To help treat stress urinary incontinence (SUI), your surgeon may do a procedure called pubovaginal sling surgery.
 A sling of tissue or mesh is placed like a hammock under the bladder and urethra.
 The sling helps support the bladder and urethra firmly in place.
 This helps keep the urethra closed to prevent urine leakage.

 Your surgery will take about 2 hours.
 You will be asked to do some things at home to get ready for surgery.
 Below are guidelines to help you get ready.
-If you have any questions, call your nurse or doctor.
+If you have any questions, call your health care provider.

 How should I get ready for surgery?